JeremyNevill/shortee.js/README.md

   https://github.com/JeremyNevill/shortee/blob/master/Shortee_specification.md

+This implementation is used in [firework-ng](https://github.com/JeremyNevill/firework-ng), part of the [Firework Micrologging Framework](https://github.com/JeremyNevill/firework)

 The parser is generated from the shortee.pegjs grammar file using the PEG.js parser generator.
 Thanks to David Majda for creating PEG.js which is located at http://pegjs.majda.cz